-Accounting estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the statements of financial position and the reported amounts of revenues and expenses during the reporting period.
+Accounting estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the statements of financial position and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Cash and cash equivalents: Cash and cash equivalents include interest-bearing money market accounts and other investments with a maturity of less than three months at the date of purchase other than money market mutual funds included in the investment portfolio.
-Cash at June 30, 2022 and 2021, included \$186,972 and \$169,005, respectively, restricted to use in the Federal Perkins Loan Program.
+Cash at June 30, 2023 and 2022, included \$106,283 and \$186,972, respectively, restricted to use in the Federal Perkins Loan Program.

-Accounts and loans receivable: Accounts receivable are carried at the unpaid balance of the original amount billed to students net of allowance for doubtful accounts of \$267,619 and \$249,508 at June 30, 2022 and 2021, respectively.
-Student loans receivable are carried at the amount of unpaid principal net of allowance for doubtful accounts of \$350,563 and \$367,933 at June 30, 2022 and 2021, respectively.
-Management determines the allowance for doubtful accounts by calculating a specific percent reserve on the aging of the accounts based on historical experience and by identifying specific past due amounts.
+Accounts and loans receivable: Accounts receivable are carried at the unpaid balance of the original amount billed to students net of allowance for credit losses of \$301,307 and \$267,619 at June 30, 2023 and 2022, respectively.
+Student loans receivable are carried at the amount of unpaid principal net of allowance for credit losses of \$68,444 and \$350,563 at June 30, 2023 and 2022, respectively.
+Management determines the allowance for credit losses by calculating a specific percent reserve on the aging of the accounts based on historical experience and by identifying specific past due amounts.
 Student accounts and loans receivable are written off when deemed uncollectible and when student loans receivable are assigned to the U.S. Department of Education.
 Recoveries of student accounts and loans receivable previously written off are recorded when received.
-Recoveries totaled approximately \$58,220 and \$42,064 for the years ended June 30, 2022 and 2021, respectively.
-The provisions for bad debts, net, charged to expense totaled approximately \$18,000 and \$0 for the years ended June 30, 2022 and 2021, respectively.
+Recoveries totaled approximately \$62,600 and \$58,220 for the years ended June 30, 2023 and 2022, respectively.
+The provisions for bad debts, net, charged to expense totaled approximately \$33,600 and \$18,000 for the years ended June 30, 2023 and 2022, respectively.